Sung-Huan/ANNOgesic/docs/source/test_case.rst

 Generating riboswitch and RNA thermometer
 -----------------

-If you want to know the riboswitches and RNA thermometer, you can use the subcommand ``riboswitch_thermometer``.
+If we want to detect riboswitches and RNA thermometer, we can use subcommand ``riboswitch_thermometer``.
-Before running it, you need to get the information of known riboswitches and RNA thermometer in Rfam.
+Before running it, we need to get information of the known riboswitches and RNA thermometer in Rfam.
-You can download them from our `Github <https://github.com/Sung-Huan/ANNOgesic/tree/master/database>`_.
+The files can be downloaded them from our `Github <https://github.com/Sung-Huan/ANNOgesic/tree/master/database>`_.

 ::

     $ wget -cP ANNOgesic/input/riboswitch_ID/ https://raw.githubusercontent.com/Sung-Huan/ANNOgesic/master/database/Rfam_riboswitch_ID.csv
     $ wget -cP ANNOgesic/input/RNA_thermometer_ID/ https://raw.githubusercontent.com/Sung-Huan/ANNOgesic/master/database/Rfam_RNA_thermometer_ID.csv

-You also need to download Rfam.
+We also need to download Rfam.

 ::